 Pour into a prepared ice cream maker and churn according to the manufacturer's directions.
 During the last few minutes sprinkle in the toasted almonds.
 This should take approximately 25 to 35 minutes.

-Transfer the ice cream to a storage container, alternate layers of the ice cream with drizzles of honey.
-Once all of the ice cream is in the container, use a butter knife to gently swirl the mixture.
+Transfer the ice cream to a storage container, and alternate layers of the ice cream with drizzles of honey.
+Once the ice cream is in the container, use a butter knife to gently swirl the mixture.
 Freeze for another 3 to 4 hours to allow the ice cream to harden.

 - Drizzle each serving with a little extra honey;